-- 1. Please call the attendance hotline (728-2400, ext.
-2010) to report your student's absence.
+- 1. Please call the attendance hotline (406-329-5915 x 2667) or email wmsattendance@mcpsmt.org to report your student's absence.
 An automated attendance call will be sent to the primary contact number if an absence has not been received by the office and excused by 9:30 am.
-Subsequent absences from later class periods that are not excused will also generate an automated message. - All entrances to Meadow Hill Middle school are locked after the 1st period bell (7:50 AM).
-Students who arrive after 7:50 AM will need to come in through the main entrance. - 3.
-Prompt arrival at school is valued at MHMS.
-Students who arrive after 7:50 am will be considered tardy. - 4.
+Subsequent absences from later class periods that are not excused will also generate an automated message. - All entrances to Washington Middle school are locked after the 1st period bell (7:50 AM).
+Students who arrive after 7:50 AM will need to come in through the main entrance on S. Central Ave. - 3.
+Prompt arrival at school is valued at WMS.
+Students who arrive after 7:50 am will be considered tardy.
+To excuse a tardy, please call the attendance hotline or email wmsattendance@mcpsmt.org - 4.
 Students may leave during the school day for appointments with parental permission.
-This can be in the form of a written note or a call to the front office (406-542-4045).
+This can be in the form of a written note or a call to the front office (406-542-4085).
 Students must check out at the front office for appointments and check back in at the front office upon returning to school.
 They are not allowed to use any other doors to leave campus. - 5.
 For extended absences, please contact your student's teachers to request any work that can be completed.
 Teachers will attempt to provide work for students but may not be able to provide work ahead of time.
-Student are responsible for requesting and completing all missed work upon their return. - 6.
-Part-time enrollment of a nonpublic or home school student will be recognized at the request of a parent/guardian as long as the student is of school age and is a resident of the district.
+Student's are responsible for requesting and completing all missed work upon their return.

+6. Part-time enrollment of a nonpublic or home school student will be recognized at the request of a parent/guardian as long as the student is of school age and is a resident of the district.
 Tardiness and absence policies are modified for students enrolled part-time.